Ngz91/dotfiles/README.md

 - automatic time synch: true
 - Additional repos: multilib

-After checking that the options are correct select 'Install'.
+After checking that the options are correct select `Install`.
 Go for a coffee :coffee: and wait.

-After finishing the installation process the script will ask you if you'll like to chroot into the newly created installation.
-Select no and reboot the machine by running:
+After finishing the installation process, the script will ask you if you'd like to chroot into the newly created installation.
+Select `no` and reboot the machine by running:
 ```
 reboot
 ```
-Boot into Arch and you should be greeted by the login manager.
-If you installed Arch in a virtual machine remember to remove the ISO file before booting into the machine again.
+Boot into Arch and you should be greeted by the login manager. <b>Note:</b> If you installed Arch in a virtual machine remember to remove the ISO file before booting into the machine again.

 Congrats, Arch is now installed :tada: